youreachedrahat/Estate-Ledger/EstateLedgerContractList.md

 Derivative Contracts:

 1. [Derivative Contracts]: Provide additional financial instruments based on the future price of properties or tokens, allowing users to speculate on price movements and manage their risk.

+EstateLedger also introduces a novel approach to real estate investment through tokenization.
+Each property on the platform is represented by a unique token, and these tokens can be bought and sold on the EstateLedger marketplace.
+This opens up the real estate market to a wider range of investors and provides more liquidity.
+In addition to these base features, EstateLedger will incorporate several advanced technologies to enhance its functionality and user experience.
+IoT devices will be used to monitor and manage properties in real time, Artificial Intelligence/Machine Learning algorithms analyze data and automate processes, and Augmented Reality/Virtual Reality technologies enhance the property viewing experience.

+One of the most innovative features of EstateLedger is its integration of derivative contracts.
+These contracts provide additional financial instruments based on the future price of properties or tokens, allowing users to speculate on price movements and manage their risk.
+This adds another layer of financial innovation to the platform and provides more opportunities for users.